 Responder Health and Safety Plan

-Pandemic Influenza Plan.
+Pandemic Influenza Plan or Integrated Respiratory Pathogen Pandemic Plan.

+MCM Distribution and Dispensing Plan

+Infectious Disease Response Plan

+COOP plan

+Chemical, Biological, Radiological, and Nuclear (CBRN) threat response plan

+Plans that support Volunteer Management

+Administrative Preparedness Plan

-Completing the Integrated Preparedness Planning Workshop, developing the Integrated Preparedness Plan with Multi-Year Schedule (current fiscal year plus 3 fiscal years), and uploading it into the NC DETECT database by May 31, 2025.
+Completing the Integrated Preparedness Planning Workshop, developing the Integrated Preparedness Plan with Multi-Year Schedule (current fiscal year plus 4 fiscal years), and uploading it into the NC DETECT database by May 31, 2025.

-Ensure considerations for at-risk individuals with access and functional needs, as defined in the most current edition of the Hospital Preparedness Program – Public Health Emergency Preparedness (HPP-PHEP) Cooperative Agreement Guidance for At-Risk Populations, are integrated in all planning, exercise, and real-world responses.
+Ensure considerations for at-risk individuals with access and functional needs, as determined by their local Jurisdictional Risk Assessment are integrated in all planning, exercise, and real-world responses.

-Plan and participate in three medical countermeasure drills and submit all required forms and documentation via the PHEP-ORR Reporting and Tracking System (PORTS) or NC DETECT if PORTS is not available by May 31, 2025.
-These drills are outlined in the 20172022 Hospital Preparedness Program (HPP) – Public Health Emergency Preparedness (PHEP) Supplemental Guidelines.
+Submit a Jurisdictional Risk Assessment (JRA) in accordance with PHEP guidance no later than January 31, 2025.
+If you have a Jurisdictional Risk Assessment that was completed after July 1, 2020 that may be submitted to meet this requirement

 In its CRI planning and drills, include joint planning with other counties in its MSA, and is to include hospitals, health care coalitions, schools, and other county agencies including, but not limited to, emergency management, emergency medical systems, fire departments, and military installations, as applicable.

-Comply with data requests for information on interim drill status and selections.
+CRI counties shall participate at least quarterly with at least one jurisdictional representative on the CRI advisory committee and include a health equity representative to increase advocacy for communities of focus

 IV.
 Performance Measures/Reporting Requirements: